Kru-pal/Resume/README.md

 A: If you don’t see the changes right away, it’s likely because your browser is showing an old version of the website.
 Try clearing the cache or doing a hard refresh by pressing `Ctrl + F5` (on Windows) or `Cmd + Shift + R` (on Mac).
 Also, make sure you’ve saved, committed, and pushed your changes to GitHub, and give it a little time for the updates to show up.

-**Q: I’ve uploaded my files to GitHub, but my website isn’t showing up.
-What did I do wrong?**

-A: Make sure you’ve enabled **GitHub Pages** in the repository settings.
-Go to the **Settings** tab, scroll down to the **GitHub Pages** section, and select the **branch** (usually main or master) and set it to root.
-Then click **Save**.
-If you’ve done this and it’s still not showing, give it a few minutes for the changes to take effect.